Oh! Baby (2019 film): Plot

 Vikram and Swathi begin spending a lot of time together, and she too starts taking an interest in him.
 After a lot of romantic comedy, Vikram proposes to Swathi when she is completely under dichotomy.
 At the same time, Chanti learns that if Baby loses her blood, she again turns into an old lady.
 At last, in the D-day finale of the competition, Rocky, unfortunately, meets with an accident, yet Baby participates and acquires the triumph.
-Immediately, Baby / Swathi rushes to the hospital leaving a letter for Vikram, convincing her to remember her acquaintance as a sweet memory and always be smiling.
+Immediately, Baby / Swathi rushes to the hospital leaving a letter for Vikram, convincing him to remember her acquaintance as a sweet memory and always be smiling.
 By this time Nani also realizes that she is his mother.
-But after reaching the hospital she finds Rocky requires AB-type blood which Baby donates, even after the refusal of Chanti and Nani, by stating that she is first and foremost Nani's mother and would always be there for him and his children and again transforms into an old lady.
+But after reaching the hospital she finds Rocky requires AB-type blood which Baby donates, even after the refusal of Chanti and Nani, by stating that she is first and foremost Nani's mother and would always be there for him and his children and transforms back into an old lady.

 After she returns, her family also realizes her value and she in turn is also more friendly with them as they can be seen enjoying a performance by Rocky (after his recovery).
 In the end, God transforms Chanti into a young man, who comes to pick up Baby.